ctrf-io/ai-test-reporter/README.md

   - Slack / Teams notifications
   - And more through standardized CTRF reports
 - 🎯 **Consolidated Insights**: Get high-level summaries of test suite failures to identify patterns and root causes
+- 📊 **Structured JSON Analysis**: Generate categorized breakdown of issues (code, timeout, application) with actionable recommendations
 - ⚡ **Framework Agnostic**: Works with any testing framework through CTRF reports
-- 📊 **Flexible Reporting**: AI summaries are embedded in your CTRF JSON report, allowing you to:
+- 🔗 **Flexible Reporting**: AI summaries are embedded in your CTRF JSON report, allowing you to:
   - Include AI analysis in your existing reporting workflows
   - Programmatically customize how and where summaries appear in your Developer Tools
+  - Export structured JSON for integration with monitoring and analytics tools

 ## Models